Support

 Source: Kupi.com AI

 The capital's main green oasis remains Ueno Park.
-It is not only a place for walking under the cherry blossoms but also an entire cultural cluster, housing the Tokyo National Museum and the country's oldest zoo.
-Equally beautiful is the Shinjuku Gyoen Imperial Garden, which combines French, English, and traditional Japanese garden styles.
+It is not only a place for walking under the cherry blossoms but also a cultural cluster housing the Tokyo National Museum and the country's oldest zoo.
+Equally beautiful is the Shinjuku Gyoen National Garden, which combines French, English, and traditional Japanese garden styles.

 Getting Around

 Tokyo's transport system is considered one of the most efficient and punctual in the world.
-Its foundation is the subway (13 lines) and the JR urban train network, including the famous Yamanote loop line.
-It is important to remember that different lines may belong to different companies, so transfers sometimes require purchasing a new ticket or using a unified card.
+Its foundation is the subway (13 lines) and the JR city train network, including the famous Yamanote loop line.
+It's important to remember that different lines may belong to different companies, so transfers sometimes require purchasing a new ticket or using an integrated card.

 For the most convenient travel, tourists are recommended to purchase a rechargeable smart card—Suica or Pasmo.
-Simply tap the card on the turnstile at the entrance and exit, and the system will automatically calculate the fare.
+Simply tap the card on the turnstile at the entrance and exit, and the system will calculate the fare automatically.
 These same cards can be used to pay at vending machines and in many konbini convenience stores.

-The bus network in the city is also well-developed but can be complicated for newcomers due to the specifics of the routes.
-Taxis in Tokyo are very clean, drivers wear white gloves, and the doors open automatically.
-However, it is a rather expensive mode of transport, especially at night.
+The city's bus network is also well-developed but can be tricky for newcomers due to specific routes.
+Taxis in Tokyo are very clean, drivers wear white gloves, and doors open automatically.
+However, it is quite an expensive mode of transport, especially at night.
 Bicycle rentals are becoming increasingly popular in residential areas, but for the city center, public transport remains unrivaled.

 Accommodation

-In Tokyo, accommodation options range from futuristic capsule hotels to luxury apartments with bay views.
-If you value style and premium service, consider the Aoyama Grand Hotel, which offers a sophisticated atmosphere in one of the city's most fashionable districts.
+Accommodation options in Tokyo range from futuristic capsule hotels to luxury apartments overlooking the bay.
+If you value style and premium service, consider The Aoyama Grand Hotel, which offers a sophisticated atmosphere in one of the city's most fashionable districts.

 Aoyama Grand Hotel.
 Illustration.